PalisadoesFoundation/talawa-admin/CONTRIBUTING.md

 If you are ready to start contributing code right away, get ready!

-1. Join our Slack and introduce yourself.
+1. Join our [community forum](https://community.talawa.io) and introduce yourself.
 See details on how to join below in the Community section.
-   1. This repository has its own dedicated channel.
-   1. There are many persons on the various channels who are willing to assist you in getting started.
+   1. There are many persons on the various forums who are willing to assist you in getting started.
 1. Take a look at our issues (**_after reading our guidelines below_**):
    1. We have a list of [good first issues](https://github.com/PalisadoesFoundation/talawa-admin/labels/good%20first%20issue) that contain challenges with a limited scope for beginners.
    1. There are issues for creating tests for our code base.
 We need to increase reliablility.
 Try those issues, or create your own for files that don't already have tests.
 This is another good strategy for beginners.